roscopeco/anos/README.md

 * Start a prioritised round-robin scheduler on all CPUs
 * User-mode supervisor ("`SYSTEM`") creates some IPC channels for VFS and other services
 * Supervisor starts some threads with a `syscall`, and sets up listeners for the IPC channels
+* Supervisor starts the kernel log viewer (`kterm`) with a `syscall`
+  * This runs in userspace and takes control of the framebuffer
+  * Kernel log output is read from a data channel the kernel provides
 * Supervisor starts the device manager ("`DEVMAN`") with another `syscall`
 * Device manager is given enhanced capabilities (e.g. map physical memory) and sets up its environment
   * Uses IPC messaging to request system load its (ELF) binary from RAMFS